Is property bought during divorce or separation considered community property?

 Below are common questions that often come up regarding property rights during a separation or pending divorce, and our legal advisor points out some things to consider if you find yourself in this situation.

 Pat's Question: My divorce is not final.
 Can I enter into legal contract to buy another house while I am considered still married?

 Brette's Answer: You can, but whether it will complicate your divorce is another question.
 You should meet with a divorce attorney in your area to be sure to handle this in a way that protects it from the divorce.

 Felice's Question: I live in a community property state.
 We are not divorced yet, but have mediation scheduled for the end of this month.
-He is living in our home while it is being sold.
 I have moved out and am living in a home that my family owns.
 My husband just closed on a home without my signing any documents.
 I have a copy of the loan agreement with his name as the borrower.
 How can this happen?
 Since we are still married, what type of recourse do I have?

 Brette's Answer: Either spouse can buy a home during marriage; just like either one of you can go out and buy a car or a pair of socks.
 The question is going to be where the funds for the purchase came from.
 If they are marital assets, the amount of those funds will be accounted for as part of your divorce.
 To make up for the assets he has used to buy the home, you could receive other marital assets.
 You need to discuss your entire financial situation with the mediator.
 Usually, mediators advise their clients to put a hold on making any big financial moves during mediation.